 Students must meet a qualitative standard of academic progress measured through cumulative grade point average.
 Students must have an overall 2.0 GPA to graduate from RSC.
-The required GPA is based upon the total number of attempted credit hours (not earned credit hours):
+The required GPA is based upon the total number of earned credit hours.

-Total Attempted Hours GPA Needed
+Total Earned Hours GPA Needed

-1-29 attempted credit hours 1.8
+1-29 earned credit hours 1.8

 30 or more 2.0